JiahuiKChen/JiahuiKChen.github.io/about-me.md

 ---
 # About Me

-I graduated in 2020 with a Computer Science B.S. and minors in Math and Cognitive Science.
+I graduated in May 2020 with a Computer Science B.S. and minors in Math and Cognitive Science.
 I'm interested in the intersection of AI and neuroscience/cognitive science and am planning on pursuing a Computer Science Ph.D. starting Fall 2021.
 <br/>